spuzi/machine_learning_training/developing_llm_applications_with_langchain/loading_and_preparing_external_data_for_chatbots/Splitting external data for retrieval.md

 such as language modeling and machine translation.
 Numerous efforts have since continued to push the boundaries of recurrent language models and encoder-decoder architectures
 ```

-Having this extra overlap in each chunk helps information retain context.
+Having t**his extra overlap in each chunk helps information retain context**.

-If a model shows signs of losing context and misunderstanding information when answering from external sources, we may need need to increase the chunk overlap.
+**If a model shows signs of losing context and misunderstanding information when answering from external sources, we may need need to increase the chunk overlap.**

 As an example, let's split this modernized quote by Elbert Hubbard into chunks, which contains 103 characters.